ninhnguyen01/Full_Stack_Python_Project/python_guide/README.md

 # HARDWARE AND SOFTWARE INTRODUCTION
+<h2>Note: This markdown along with intro and ch2-10 files are from an old Python book (2021)</h2>
+<p>If the code works for you, it shows the timelessness of Python where the basic code still works despite incremental future changes to a Python version.</p>

 <h2> What is a program?</h2>
 A set of instructions that a computer follows to perform a task.